teoad95/Infusing-business-optimization-processes-with-machine-learning-and-expert-knowledge./README.md

 ### Future work

 As future work, the presented work can be extended to:
--- Focus on model’s interpretability - explainability.
+- Focus on model’s interpretability/explainability.
 Give suggestions for the input in order to reduce the total waste percentage.
--- Construct a reinforcement learning agent which will use any of the alreadyconstructed model’s as a reward function.
+- Construct a reinforcement learning agent which will use any of the alreadyconstructed model’s as a reward function.
 This agent will act as a planner